The Napa Wine Project

 The Long Meadow Ranch tasting room features one large communal table where visitors can choose from one of three tastings – including an introductory taste of Anderson Valley, a Tanbark Mill Vineyard tasting and a Napa Valley Tasting.
 The Tanbark Mill Vineyard is about 145 acres of which nearly 70 are planted to vine.
 Located northwest of the tasting room – the vineyard is set along the banks of the Navarro River and is primarily planted to Pinot Noir with smaller plantings of Chardonnay and two tiny blocks of Pinot Gris.
 The vineyard features three soil types – and it nice to compare the differences in two wines of the same varietal from the same vineyard both growing on different soils.
 Case in point is the Pinole Pinot Noir and the Perrygulch Pinot Noir.

-The 2015 Long Meadow Ranch Pinot Noir Perrygulch, Anderson Valley Estate is darker in the glass then the Pinole of the same vintage.
-Hints of white chocolate and cedar box.
-The red fruit aromas on the bouquet lead to red fruit flavors on the palate with both plum and raspberry.
-A nice roundness is revealed – entry through to the mid palate with noticeably more structure and a bit more opulence than the Pinole Pinot Noir.
-The tannins are dusty but still well integrated into the long finish.
+The 2015 Long Meadow Ranch Pinot Noir Perrygulch, Anderson Valley Estate is darker in the glass than the Pinole of the same vintage.
+Its scents are a slightly deeper and more layered aromatic profile.
+Hints of white chocolate and cedar box are complemented by aromas of ripe red plum, raspberry, and dark cherry along with subtle notes of dried earth and baking spice.
+The bouquet carries both richness and freshness, gradually revealing additional complexity as the wine opens in the glass.
+The red fruit aromas on the bouquet lead seamlessly to red fruit flavors on the palate including plum, raspberry, and cranberry.
+This wine sports both a polished and generous texture.
+Compared to the Pinole Pinot Noir, this bottling shows noticeably more structure and a bit more opulence while still maintaining varietal elegance and balance.
+The wine is concentrated but without ever feeling heavy.
+The refreshing acidity keeps the palate lively.
+The tannins are dusty but well integrated into the long finish, lingering alongside notes of spice, cedar, and soft red fruit.

 In addition to the tastings, the tasting room also sells a variety of provisions including beef jerky made from their cattle, cured olives from their Rutherford hillside estate property, BBQ sauce, salts and olive oil among other items.
 And like up at their Rutherford Mayacamas Estate Winery, guests can also opt to do an olive oil tasting.
 A number of expresso drinks can be made to order.
 Wines can also be ordered by the glass – if the weather is nice, one can enjoy a bottle of wine just outside of the tasting room entrance – seated at one of the tables on site.